haccer/subjack/README.md

 - `-o results.txt` where to save results to.
 For JSON: `-o results.json`
 - `-ssl` enforces HTTPS requests which may return a different set of results and increase accuracy.
 - `-a` skips CNAME check and sends requests to every URL. **(Recommended)**
+- `-m`	flag the presence of a dead record, but valid CNAME entry.
 - `-v` verbose.
 Display more information per each request.
 - `-c` Path to configuration file.